shatha893/Notes/Machines/Secret/Secret.md

 ## <span style="color:#FF5050">Checklist 🤓

-- [ ] Maybe I could find out what to put in the api url after I comb the website for more stuff.
+- [x] Maybe I could find out what to put in the api url after I comb the website for more stuff.
-- [ ] Check the zip file.
-What does it contain the source code of the authentication api functionality?
+- [x] Check the zip file.
+What does it contain the source code of the authentication api functionality?Seems like it oontains the source code of everything.
 - [x] ~~The search could be vulnerable to SQL Injection.~~
-- [ ] The ppp port (What can I do with it?).
+- [x] The ppp port (What can I do with it?).
 Turns out it's not ppp it's the port where the api is working.
-- [ ] The credentials in the documentation could be real.
+- [x] The credentials in the documentation could be real.
+The names are but the password is not.
 - [ ] Check the admin creds.
 - [ ] Try to imitate the jwt in the documentation.
 - [x] Check if there are any nginx vulnerabilities for 1.18.0.
+- [ ] Maybe I can get to "theadmin" by trying to create a new user with this name
+- [ ] Maybe I have to find theadmin's password somewhere
-- [ ]
+- [ ] Maybe use the `/download` functionality to do something.
 <br/><br/>